Co-Founder & CEO

 EA to Andrew Wyke & George Davies

 Rupert Hambro CBE co-founded Hambro Perks with Dominic Perks.
-In addition to being a Partner of Hambro Perks, Rupert serves as the Chairman of HPL and the Manager.
+In addition to being a Partner of Hambro Perks, Rupert served as the Chairman of HPL and the Manager.

 Rupert started his career in Peat Marwick Mitchell.
 He then joined Hambros Bank in 1964, becoming a director of the bank in 1969 then Chairman and CEO in 1983.
 In 1986, Rupert, together with his family, formed JO Hambro; two investment management businesses; and Hambro Magan, a corporate finance and M&A business.

 Rupert acquired Hamleys toy store together with CVC and the Coal Board Pension Fund and led it to IPO in 1994 with a value of £18m.
-Rupert is an active venture capitalist, backing companies like Longshot Ltd which acquired pubs and restaurants, started a gym (Third Space) and acquired the Groucho Club, all of which were subsequently sold at a substantial profit.
-In 2008, Rupert became the founding shareholder and Chairman of Sipsmith Ltd, which was recently sold to Beam Suntory at a substantial profit for its shareholders.
+Rupert was an active venture capitalist, backing companies like Longshot Ltd which acquired pubs and restaurants, started the Third Space gym, and acquired the Groucho Club, all of which were subsequently sold profitably.
+In 2008, Rupert became the founding shareholder and Chairman of Sipsmith Ltd, which was sold to Beam Suntory.

-Amongst other interests, Rupert’s current roles include Chairman of the Investment Committee of the Worshipful Company of Goldsmiths.
-He was previously director of Anglo Scandinavian Investment Trust, British Empire Investment Trust, St David’s Investment Trust, Royal National Pension Fund for Nurses, Investment Committee of Royal College of Physicians.
-Rupert is also an Honorary Fellow of Bath University.
+Amongst other interests, Rupert’s roles included Chairman of the Investment Committee of the Worshipful Company of Goldsmiths.
+He was director of Anglo Scandinavian Investment Trust, British Empire Investment Trust, St David’s Investment Trust, Royal National Pension Fund for Nurses, Investment Committee of Royal College of Physicians.
+Rupert was also an Honorary Fellow of Bath University.

 Dominic co-founded Hambro Perks with Rupert Hambro CBE.
 As well as being a Partner of Hambro Perks, Dominic serves as the firm’s Chief Executive Officer and is a voting member and Chairman of the Adviser’s Investment Committee.